- Reporters Generally

 Decision(s): The decisions or written reasons of the judge(s) who heard the case appear following all of the preliminary information.

+Existing side-by-side with case reporters are digesting services that provide summaries of cases and a way in which to discover the existence of many more unreported cases.
 Although the advent of electronic databases and web sites has diminished their importance, digest services are still used to access cases before and even after publication of the full decision.
 A "digest" is a short concise summary of the court decision made soon after its release.
 Some digest services provide an order service whereby one can obtain the full text of the decision from the digest publisher.
 The most commonly used digest services are:

 All Canada Weekly Summaries (published in print and online in Criminal Spectrum* and BestCase*, published by Canada Law Book)